ttroy1/meleetrix/README.md

 ## Pull requests / Issues

 This project is pretty barebones as is - there's a lot more that could be done with the information provided by Slippi.
-Unfortunately, I lack the experience and time to flesh this out further.
 As such, pull requests and issue submissions are welcome.

 ## Acknowledgements